Waziristan: U.S. War on Terror

 In the early stage of the U.S. invasion of Afghanistan, when the Taliban started fleeing into Pakistan, the local leaders, or Maliks, began a campaign among their locals to host the foreigners.
-Since then, around 200 Maliks have been assassinated by local Taliban through targeted killings.
+Since then, around 200 Maliks have been assassinated by the local Taliban through targeted killings.

 To end the Waziristan war, Pakistan signed the Waziristan Accord with chieftains from the self-styled Islamic Emirate of Waziristan on 5 September 2006.
 The Islamic militants in Waziristan are said to have close affiliations with the Taliban.
 Waziristan is often mentioned as a haven for al-Qaeda fighters.
 There is speculation that some al-Qaeda leaders have found refuge in the area controlled by the Emirate, which is a staging ground for militant operations in Afghanistan.

-On 4 June 2007, the National Security Council of Pakistan met to decide the fate of Waziristan and take up a number of political and administrative issues in order to control the "Talibanization" of the area.
+On 4 June 2007, the National Security Council of Pakistan met to decide the fate of Waziristan and take up a number of political and administrative issues to control the "Talibanization" of the area.
 The meeting was chaired by President Pervez Musharraf and attended by the Chief Ministers and Governors of all four provinces.
 They discussed the deteriorating law and order situation and the threat posed to state security.
 The government decided to take a number of actions to stop the "Talibanization" and to crush the armed militancy in the Tribal regions and the NWFP.

 Due to the ongoing military operations against the Taliban, nearly 100,000 people have already fled to Afghanistan's Khost province to seek shelter.
 The UN and other aid agencies are helping more than 470,000 people who have been displaced from Pakistan's North Waziristan region due to the ongoing military operations.